Ideal Air Conditioner Temperature For Electricity Savings

 How Does An AC Work?

-For an AC to cool your room or your refrigerator, it needs a substance called Refrigerant.
-It flows through different parts of your air conditioner and takes away the heat.
+An AC needs a substance called refrigerant to cool your room or your refrigerator.
+It flows through different parts of your air conditioner and removes the heat.

 The process of conditioning the air is a cycle.
 What that means is that the flow of refrigerant is continuous until you stop it.

-There are mainly four main processes involved in a refrigeration cycle
+There are four main processes involved in a refrigeration cycle.

 Evaporation

 During evaporation, the refrigerant absorbs the heat from the room.
-While entering the evaporator, the refrigerant will be in a liquid state.
-But after absorbing the heat, it converts itself into a low-pressure gas.
+When it enters the evaporator, the refrigerant is in a liquid state.
+However, after absorbing the heat, it converts itself into a low-pressure gas.

 Compression

-After the evaporator, the refrigerant will get into the compressor.
-When the refrigerant gets into the compressor, it will be gaseous.
-The temperature of the refrigerant will be high, and the pressure will be relatively low.
+After the evaporator, the refrigerant enters the compressor.
+When it does, it is gaseous.
+The temperature of the refrigerant is high, and the pressure is relatively low.

 The compressor increases the pressure and temperature of the refrigerant by using a compressor motor.
 That motor can be a non-inverter motor or an Inverter motor.